All About the Market Town of Southwold

 More cannon on St.James’ Green just to the north, off which is Stradbroke Road and the lighthouse.
 Operating since 1890 this landmark stands at 31 metres high and rhythmically flashes its red and white warning lights to shipping.
 Although also visible for several miles inland the lighthouse can prove very difficult to locate once you are in the town!

-There is much more to see, explore or experience in Southwold - the presence of the Adnams brewery, tea rooms, play equipment on Tibby’s Green near the Church, replica town stocks on Bartholomew’s Green, moonlight on the sea, flagpoles and floral displays.
-Mercifully there are a multitude of benches on the sea front and around, so you can take your ease in this very special town of Southwold.
+There is much more to see, explore or experience in Southwold - tea rooms, moonlight on the sea, play equipment on Tibby's Green near the Church, replica town stocks on Bartholomew's Green, seasonal events, the Town Crier, flagpoles and floral displays.
 For practical and helpful information about the town click here.
 To see Southwold from a very different angle take a look at our Panorama feature.